What A Makeup Artist Wants You To Know About Her Industry's Uncertain Future

 What did your days look like before the pandemic and what do they look like now?

-Before, most of my week consisted of being on set.
-I'm doing the model's makeup and sometimes hair.
+Before, most of my week consisted of being on set doing models' makeup and sometimes hair.
 It’s pretty intimate.
 Because of the close-contact nature of my job, hygiene and being cognizant of sanitation and things that I'm touching throughout the day [like my makeup brushes] was already second nature to me.
-But you can’t do my job and practise social-distancing.
+But you can’t do my job and practice social-distancing.

 I’m a very extroverted person, and my day job and my extracurriculars and my social life have done a full 180.
 Now, my days are mostly spent alone in quarantine with my partner while he works from home.
 The changes can feel overwhelming, but ultimately, I [try to] remember that I’m not the only one.
 Everyone's going through it.